valentinlauret/website2/content/resume2/hobbies.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "A bit more"
+title = "Non-academic skills"
-subtitle = "Non-related to academic"
+subtitle = ""

 # Showcase personal skills or business features.
 #